stacksjs/stacks/.stacks/README.md

 Other included core features are:

-- ⚡️ Vite & unbuild plugins to build the component library
+- ⚡️ Vite plugins to build the component library
 - 🏎 Blazing fast, empowered by a beautiful DX
 - 👣 Tiny foot-print in production builds
 - 💬 Fully-typed TypeScript definitions